-The Company does not currently have any women on the Board and one female Senior Executive within the Group.
-A Senior Executive is a member of Senior Management that directly reports to the Managing Director.
-16% of the Group's current employees are female (2013: 7.4%).
+The Company does not currently have any women on the Board but has one female Senior Executive within the Consolidated Entity.
+A Senior Executive is a member of Senior Management that directly reports to the Managing Director (not including the Company Secretary).
+Excluding board members and other company officers, 25% (2016: 33%) of the Consolidated Entity's current staff are female.